jjtfsalgado/js_challenge_jose-salgado/README.md

 # Farfetch Javascript challenge
 #### Developed with react/redux, webpack and SASS.
-#### Includes response interface and mini-bag feature using modal component.
+#### Includes responsive interface and mini-bag feature using modal component.

 #### See online with Heroku: http://nameless-peak-12696.herokuapp.com